bhaveshsolanki050604-commits/Ola_App_Project/README.md

 Cleaned 100K+ Ola dataset with MySQL and visualized it in a 5-page Power BI dashboard showing key insights on rides, revenue, cancellations, vehicle usage, and ratings.

 🚖 Ola Data Analysis Dashboard (MySQL + Power BI)

+Cleaned 100K+ Ola dataset with MySQL and visualized it in a 5-page Power BI dashboard showing key insights on rides, revenue, cancellations, vehicle usage, and ratings.

 📌 Project Overview

 This project focuses on analyzing large-scale Ola ride data to extract meaningful business insights.
 The dataset contained over 100,000+ records and was initially messy and unstructured.